TJ-CSCCG/tongji-undergrad-thesis-typst/README-EN.md

 [中文](README.md) | English

+> [!CAUTION]
+> Since the Typst project is still in the development stage and support for some features is not perfect, there may be some issues with this template.
+If you encounter problems while using it, please feel free to submit an issue or PR and we will try our best to solve it.
+>
+> In the mean time, we also welcome you to use [our $\LaTeX$ template](https://github.com/TJ-CSCCG/tongji-undergrad-thesis).

 ## Sample Display

 Below are displayed in order the "Cover", "Chinese Abstract", "Table of Contents", "Main Content", "References", and "Acknowledgments".